mParticle/docs/src/pages/developers/warehouse-sync-api/quickstart/index.md

 ### Create the data model

-The second step in the pipeline creation process is creating a data model. mParticle uses this information in order to determine what data should be extracted from your Snowflake database and how it will map to mParticle’s data model.
+The second step in the pipeline creation process is creating a data model. mParticle uses this information in order to determine what data should be extracted from your database and how it will map to mParticle’s data model.

 1. In Postman, expand **Warehouse Sync Early Access Collection** and open the **2) Data Models** folder.
 2. Click the **Create Data Model** request.